 On the way back, we had a rental car to return and it was super easy as it was right next to the airport without too long walking distance.

 Lisbon is a big city that has the traffic jams of a metropolitan city at peak commuting hours which means that buses may be behind schedule if caught in congestion.
 In any case, don’t jump on a bus going to your destination before double-checking the route.
 I was happy to find a bus going to the right destination and hopped on – only to realize a few minutes later that it was going in the wrong direction and it would take around triple the time!

-There would be much more to see and do in Lisbon than what’s possible to fit into a weekend!
-I loved the city and would be more than happy to return to see and experience more, especially:
+Next time in Portugal I’d love to visit Porto as well – here’s a 3 days in Porto itinerary from Sidewalk Safari for inspiration.
+There would also be much more to see and do in Lisbon than what was possible to fit into a weekend!
+I really enjoyed the city and would be more than happy to return to see and experience more, especially:

 - Ferry from Cais do Sodré across Tagus river to Cacilhas